n8io/sumo-survey/README.md

   1. Rapid prototyping in general is not tested
 1. Code coverage (see above)
 1. A Content security policy ([see helmet](https://github.com/helmetjs/helmet))
-1. Behind the walls of an auth'd user, I assume the admin user is a "good web citizen"
+1. Trust issues.
+Behind the walls of an auth'd user, I assume the admin user is a "good web citizen"
 1. Cross browser testing.
 Dev tested on Chrome, briefly checked on Firefox.
 1. Windows install and support.
 This was developed on a Mac.